 The visible cost is the $11.99–$22.95 shipping line.
 The invisible costs are bigger and they are where most stores quietly lose money on the India lane.

 RTO rate.
-India has the highest return-to-origin rate of any major POD destination — typically 3–8% on prepaid orders and 15–25% on cash-on-delivery (Printful does not offer COD, but third-party Indian POD operators do).
+India has among the highest return-to-origin rates of any major POD destination.
 On an RTO, the seller eats the production cost, the outbound shipping, and the inbound shipping.
-A 5% RTO rate on $25 landed-cost orders is a $1.25 hit per order amortized across the whole India book.
+Even a modest RTO rate across the India book adds a meaningful per-order hit amortized across all India orders.

 The single piece of advice every seller learns the hard way: every additional business day quoted-vs-actual on India orders generates a wave of "where is my order?" tickets that swamp a small support team.
-At 6 minutes per ticket fully loaded, a 5-day mismatch on 100 India orders a month is 50 hours of pure waste.
+At several minutes per ticket fully loaded, a delivery-window mismatch on even a moderate volume of India orders per month is pure waste that compounds.

 Chargeback exposure.
 An Indian buyer who waits 35 calendar days expecting 14 doesn't always file a support ticket — they file a chargeback through their card issuer.
-Chargeback fees on cross-border transactions run $20–$35 per occurrence, plus the lost margin on the unit.
-One avoidable chargeback per 100 India orders moves a 22% net-margin storefront to roughly 18%.
+Chargeback fees on cross-border transactions run meaningfully per occurrence, plus the lost margin on the unit.
+Avoidable chargebacks from poor expectation-setting can compress net margin significantly on an India-heavy storefront.

-That visibility problem is one of the questions PodVector AI's Victor agent was built to answer.
-Victor connects to your store's live data warehouse and reads order-level shipping and margin numbers in plain English: "Show me India orders this month where actual delivery exceeded 25 business days, what carriers they used, and what the gross margin was after RTO."
+That visibility problem is one of the questions PodVector AI's Victor operator was built to answer.
+Victor connects to your live data warehouse — reading Shopify, Printful, Printify, Meta Ads, and Google Ads — and answers India-specific shipping and margin questions in plain English: "Show me India orders this month where actual delivery exceeded 25 business days, what carriers they used, and what the gross margin was after RTO."
 No spreadsheet, no SQL, no weekly export-and-reconcile ritual.

 Tracking, RTO, and the lost-package playbook